index-0/librewolf-void/README.md

 $ git clone https://github.com/void-linux/void-packages
 ```

-Change to the new `void-packages` repository and install the bootstrap
+Change to the new `void-packages` folder and proceed to build the bootstrap:
-packages:
 ```
 $ cd void-packages
 $ ./xbps-src binary-bootstrap